KermitKorp/Project-Aqua/README.md

  This project was entirely conceived, designed, and ethically structured by a human creator.
 AI was utilized strictly as a tool for linguistic refinement, structuring, and professional translation.
 The core innovations—including the closed-loop physico-chemical transition, the automated acoustic wildlife protection, and the ballast-driven maintenance system—are the result of independent human engineering aimed at serving humanity without profit.

- even this but yk tried to look profesionnal. brr brr skrrr
+ yk tried to look profesionnal. brr brr skrrr